Germany (Army), Federal Republic of

 The Surgeon General of the Army Commands the Army Medical Corps on behalf of the Army Chief of Staff and the Surgeon General of the Bundeswehr as a specialized service.
 At the same time he represents the interests of the Army with respect to the General of the Bundeswehr and vice versa.

 The Surgeon General of the Army is located in the German Army Headquarters and advises the Army Commanders directly on medical service matters and those relating to the Medical Services of the Army.
-All Corps and Division Surgeons, the Flight Surgeon of the Army, the Army Medical Services Branch in the Army Concepts and Capabilities Development Centre and the Senior Medical Officer in the Army Training Command are technically assigned to him.
+All Corps and Division Surgeons, the Flight Surgeon of the Army, and the Senior Medical Officer in the Army Training Command are technically assigned to him.

 Medical Service in Headquarter Staffs